VanOvermeire/rusty-cdk/README.md

 ## Supported services

-Currently only a limited number of AWS services are (largely) supported, though the safety varies:
+Currently only a limited number of AWS services are (largely/partly) supported, though the safety varies:
 - API Gateway
 - AppConfig
 - CloudFront